 What if I don’t want to lease a cable modem from Nushagak?

-Follow this link for a listing of cable modems that meet this standard.
+Follow this link for a listing of modems and routers that have been tested and known to work on Nushagak’s network:

 Once the modem is Installed, how do I get to the Internet?